-Our popular pop-up café will also return, so as ever St John’s will be open for an hour before the concert begins, with volunteers from the pop-up café team offering lots of home made sweet and savoury treats as well as hot and cold drinks.
+As ever St John’s will be open for an hour before the concert begins, with volunteers from the pop-up café team offering lots of home made sweet and savoury treats as well as hot and cold drinks.
 All profits from the café will go towards funding our future programme of events.

-The concert will begin promptly at 1pm.
-Admission is free, but those who are able to afford it are asked to make a donation to help cover our costs.
+The concert will start promptly at 1pm.
+Admission is free, but we do ask those who can afford it to make a donation to help cover our costs.
 The suggested donation is £5.